 Just like last year, I intend to use this poll to determine which story will represent my work for the following year (as the free caption story).
 Last year’s winner, “Political Animals”, will be taken down (from the free portion of the site), and one of these six will take its place.
 However, because the voting was so close between these stories, I’m making a new poll to see which one gets the spot.
 So, without further ado, here’s the new poll:

 I’m also going to post another poll sometime in the near future to determine which of 2019’s books you all liked the best.
 So, keep a lookout for that.

 Today (just in time – whew!)
 I published a brand-new caption story called “A Mother’s Gift”.
 Featuring Ava Dalush, it’s the story of a young man who, after marrying a much older woman, is slowly pushed toward feminization.
 When he finally accepts his womanhood, he falls in love with his own son-in-law.

-If you’d like to read this (or the 100+ other stories I’ve published), you’ll have to become a member of the site.
-To find out more about the different memberships available, just click on the following link:
+If you’d like to read this (or the nearly a hundred other caption stories like it), you can do so by becoming a member of this site.
+To find out more, just click the following link: